-When you buy from sustainable jewelry brands owned by women, you’re choosing more than just a product.
+When you buy from ethical jewelry brands owned by women, you’re choosing more than just a product.
 You’re supporting equality, good practices, and having a positive climate impact.

 Ethical jewelry (and ethical consumption on the whole) has seen a rise in popularity in recent years.
 More consumers are willing to pay big bucks for socially and environmentally conscious products.
 A 2021 consumer research survey of more than 1,000 U.S. adults found that 72 percent of millennial participants were more likely to stay loyal to brands that were transparent about their sustainable or ethical business practices.
 Nowadays, sustainability is more than just a buzzword — it’s a commodity in itself.